 It can provide lifetime extension of other energy storage assets through hybridization at either system or grid level by providing peak shaving of transient loads on existing energy storage technologies and by bridging the gap between batteries and supercapacitors in aggregated generation, which enables enhanced revenue stacking

-Drivers are use to filling a tank in a gasoline, petrol or diesel vehicle in 5-minutes and then being able to drive sometimes 500 miles or more before they have to fill up again.
-Carbon-Ion believes that for drivers to switch to electric vehicles they will demand the same experience and Carbon-Ion’s C-Ion technology makes this possible.
-Also as C-Ion can be safely built into the structure of the vehicle it is orders of magnitude cheaper than the complex lithium packs currently used.
+Drivers are used to filling a tank in a gasoline, petrol, or diesel vehicle in 5 minutes and then driving 500 miles or more before they must fill up again.
+Carbon-Ion believes that drivers will demand the same experience before switching to electric vehicles, and Carbon-Ion’s C-Ion technology could help make this possible.

 Autonomous vehicles make multiple short journeys and require constant sources of energy for a 24-hour operation.
 A fast-charging solution here could allow minimization of individual charging events to give near-continuous operation.